 The good news is: if you missed it, or would like to watch it again, you can.
 Amazon is making the concert available exclusively for Prime members for a limited time.

 But if you don't have a Prime membership, there's still a way you can watch the concert.
 Sign up for a free 30-day trial of Amazon Prime and you'll be able to watch your favorite artists perform for as long as Amazon keeps it available on Prime Video.
-(You'll also be able to take advantage of the best Amazon Prime Day deals next week as well.)

 The concert comes a few days ahead of Amazon Prime Day, which will start at midnight, Monday, July 15, and will run for a full 48 hours, instead of the normal 24.
 That's a whole extra day of savings on everything from kitchenware to toys, electronics, and a lot more.